-| The option allows recipients to list the files in the shared folder.
-If you don't give permission to view the files you have xref:files/webgui/sharing.adoc#creating-drop-folders[a drop folder].

-| Password | Sets a password for protecting the link.

-| Expiration | Sets an expiry date for the link.
+Setting Description Allow editing It also allows renaming, deleting, and moving.
+Show file listing The option allows recipients to list the files in the shared folder.
+If you don't give permission to view the files you have a drop folder.
+Password Sets a password for protecting the link.
+Expiration Sets an expiry date for the link.

-= Using Federation Shares
+Using Federation Shares